Fordham University Rugby Football Club: History

 The Fordham University Rugby Football Club celebrated its 50th Anniversary Season in 2012, making it one of the oldest rugby teams in New York City.
 FURFC's stated mission is to display a commitment through strength of effort embodied in physical perseverance and mental determination.
 Fordham Rugby embodies the values of collaboration, dedication, and individual responsibility to the whole in all aspects of life.
 In recent years, an additional emphasis on community service has reinforced the Club's commitment to the University's Jesuit ideals.
-FURFC is often referred to as "The Bronx's Oldest and Toughest Brotherhood."
+FURFC is often referred to as "The Bronx's Oldest and Toughest Brotherhood".
 This is exemplified by many FURFC alumni who go on to participate in Fordham's Old Maroon Rugby Football Club which is based out of the Bronx as well.
 Notable alumni include Ryan McTiernan, Edward Cullen, and Mike Durant(all former USA U-20 Eagles) as well as Tony Reali (host of ESPN's Around the Horn).

 September 11, 2001

 Like the rest of the New York community and American nation, Fordham Rugby was personally struck by the attacks on 9/11.
-In the collapse of the Twin Towers, six FURFC alumni where tragically taken: Michael Armstrong, Matthew J. Burke, Christopher Robert Clarke, Thomas Anthony Mahon, Christian Maltby, and John McDowell Jr. Fordham Rugby remembers all those who perished, especially its own fallen brothers.
-FURFC maintains a tradition of remembering these six individuals before they take the pitch for every match.
+In the collapse of the Twin Towers, six FURFC alumni were killed: Michael Armstrong, Matthew J. Burke, Christopher Robert Clarke, Thomas Anthony Mahon, Christian Maltby, and John McDowell Jr. FURFC maintains a tradition of remembering these six individuals before they take the pitch for every match.

 Scholarship

-Michael J. Breslin III died on May 15, 1987 while a senior at Fordham University.
+Michael J. Breslin III died on May 15, 1987, while a senior at Fordham University.
 He was remembered by his family, friends, and FURFC through the Michael J. Breslin III Scholarship Fund.
 The fund assists students of Fordham College at Rose Hill and the Gabelli School of Business in the payment of tuition expenses, with preference given to members of the Fordham University Rugby Football Club.
 The recipients are selected by the deans of Fordham College at Rose Hill and the Gabelli School of Business on the basis of academic achievement and financial need.